A Modern IT Morality Tale: Not Knowing the Value of IT

 Demonstrating the Business Value of IT

-What’s often overlooked is that IT is absolutely critical to so many business accomplishments, and yet it is widely perceived as having minimal value, whilst investment in it is all too often resented by companies.
+What’s often overlooked is that IT is critical to so many business accomplishments, and yet it is widely perceived as having minimal value, whilst investment in it is all too often resented by companies.

-Any notion of value is absent, instead it is merely a cost, and a cost that for many businesses, has to be minimised.
+Any notion of value is absent, instead it is merely a cost, and a cost that for many businesses, must be minimised.
 Unless IT can prove it is providing cost-effective and relevant business support for its business, it will lose the backing of various lines of business and become inapt.